Components of Gr\"obner strata in the Hilbert scheme of points: Combinatorics of lexicographic standard sets

 encoded by $v$ is a standard set.

-The power series $g$, however, only encodes the decomposition number of $\Delta$, and not its iterated decomposition number.
-The definition of a power series encoding the iterated decomposition number appears much harder to find; we shall not pursue a search for it in the present paper.
+The power series $g$, however, only encodes the C4 decomposition number of $\Delta$, and not its iterated C4 decomposition number.
+The definition of a power series encoding the iterated C4 decomposition number appears much harder to find; we shall not pursue a search for it in the present paper.